lukaslueg/built/README.md

 [![Clippy, Format & Test](https://github.com/lukaslueg/built/actions/workflows/check.yml/badge.svg)](https://github.com/lukaslueg/built/actions/workflows/check.yml)

-`built` is used as a build-time dependency to collect various information about the build environment and serialize it into the final crate.
+`built` is used as a build-time dependency to collect various information about the build-environment, serialize this information into Rust-code and provide that to the crate.
 The information collected by `built` include:

 * Various metadata like version, authors, homepage etc. as set by `Cargo.toml`
-* The tag or commit id if the crate was being compiled from within a git repo.
+* The tag or commit id if the crate was being compiled from within a Git repository.
-* The values of `CARGO_CFG_*` build script env variables, like `CARGO_CFG_TARGET_OS` and `CARGO_CFG_TARGET_ARCH`.
+* The values of `CARGO_CFG_*` build script environment variables, like `CARGO_CFG_TARGET_OS` and `CARGO_CFG_TARGET_ARCH`.
 * The features the crate was compiled with.
-* The various dependencies, dependencies of dependencies and their versions cargo ultimately chose to compile.
+* The various dependencies, dependencies of dependencies and their versions Cargo ultimately chose to compile.
-* The presence of a CI-platform like `Travis CI` and `AppVeyor`.
+* The presence of a CI-platform like `Github Actions`, `Travis CI` and `AppVeyor`.
-* The used compiler and it's version; the used documentation generator and it's version.
+* The compiler and it's version; the documentation-generator and it's version.

 See [the example](https://github.com/lukaslueg/built/tree/master/example_project) or the [docs](https://docs.rs/built) for more information.